Typhoon Longwang: Meteorological history

 On September 24, 2005, the Joint Typhoon Warning Center (JTWC) began monitoring a tropical disturbance north of the Mariana Islands.
 Convective banding features soon consolidated around a low-pressure area associated with the system, prompting the issuance of a Tropical Cyclone Formation Alert the following day.
 Later on September 25, the Japan Meteorological Agency (JMA) declared the system a tropical depression.
 Situated in a region characterized by low wind shear and favorable upper-level divergence, steady intensification ensued.
 Early on September 26, the JTWC also classified the system as a tropical depression, designating it as 19W.
 Hours later, both agencies assessed sustained winds to have reached 65 km/h, indicating tropical storm intensity.
 As such, the JMA named the storm Longwang.
+(Note: The name Longwang (Mandarin: 龙王, [lʊŋ˧˥ wɑŋ˧˥]) was contributed by China and refers to the Dragon King, god of rain and storms in Mandarin.)
 Situated to the southwest of a ridge, the storm tracked slowly west-northwest, while strengthening at an increasing rate.
 A temporary turn northwest occurred on September 26 as Longwang approached a weakness in the ridge which had previously steered it west-northwestward.
 In the 24 hours following the storm's naming, Longwang quickly intensified into a typhoon.
 Once at typhoon status, the storm resumed a more westerly track as a second ridge extending from eastern Asia became the dominant steering factor.

 On a westerly course toward Taiwan and eastern China, Longwang underwent a period of rapid intensification from September 27–28.
 At the end of this phase, the JMA assessed peak winds at 155 km/h while the JTWC rated it as a Category 4-equivalent typhoon on the Saffir–Simpson hurricane scale.
 On September 29, the Philippine Atmospheric, Geophysical and Astronomical Services Administration assigned the typhoon the local name Maring as it entered their area of responsibility.
 The following day, Longwang underwent a structural change, transitioning from asymmetrical banding to symmetrical, making it an annular tropical cyclone.
 During the transition, upper-level divergence and outflow significantly decreased, resulting in temporary weakening of the typhoon.
 Additionally, an increase in westerly wind shear caused the interior structure to become asymmetric, with a southwest to northeast tilt noted by dropsondes released by the Dropwinsonde Observations for Typhoon Surveillance project.
 Once the transition into an annular cyclone completed, Longwang re-intensified and attained its peak intensity on October 1 while situated 400 km south of Okinawa.
 The JMA assessed winds at 175 km/h along with a barometric pressure of 930 mbar (hPa; 930 mbar).
 The JTWC estimated Longwang to have been slightly stronger, with one-minute sustained winds of 230 km/h.